Online Penny Stock Trading

 1. Research the entire market and practice online paper trading before you even consider proceeding.

 2. Open a stock trading account with an online stock broker.
-Please read more in my penny stock broker article: Penny Stock Brokers.
+For more information on how to choose a broker read my article: Penny Stock Brokers.

 3. Familiarize yourself with your broker’s specific conditions and terms, particularly their transaction fees.

 4. Connect your bank account with your broker’s account.
 This can take a few days.
-I suggest keeping a separate bank account which you use for strictly your penny stock trading.
+I suggest keeping a separate bank account which you strictly use for penny stock trading.

-Once you’re technically setup, you’ll need the following data to execute your penny stock trades:
+Once you’re technically setup, you’ll need the following data to execute your trades:

-• Where does the stock trade?
+• Find out where the stock is traded.
 (NYSE?
 Pink Sheets?
 OTCBB?)

-• The volume (the exact amount) of penny stock shares you desire to buy
+• Define the volume (the exact amount) of shares you want to buy.

 • In most cases you can save on fees by trading penny stock shares in multiples of one thousand.